MayaCherry1/ideal-couscous/rules.md

 ## How will we track progress (and follow-up) on completion of tasks
 To track the progress, the team leader(Colin Mowbray) will hold the other members accountable and track the progress of the tasks.
+He do this through regular checkins throughout the week ensuring everyone is performing as scheduled.

 ## How will we communicate difficulties with a task assigned to us